tweag/nickel/rfcs/007-bytecode-interpreter.md

 We leave the precise representation of records and arrays open for now.
 Their actual representation doesn't impact the rest of the proposal and can be optimized at will in the future.
 The current representation works fine.

-One simple optimization worth mentioning would be to special case the empty record and the empty array, for example with `enum Record { Empty, NonEmpty(RecordData) }`.
-This should use the same space as `RecordData` in Rust (if `RecordData` is a pointer, at least) and save an allocation for empty structures.

 #### Closures and thunks